Energy HaleswortH

 Insulation, Insulation Insulation…

 The most effective action you can take is to ensure your home is insulated.
 You will use less energy to heat it.
-There are state of the art (NASA standard!) materials that are very effective insulation.
+There are state of the art (NASA standard!) materials that provide very effective insulation.
 Typically, 30-35% of the heat will be lost through uninsulated walls, 20-25% through the roof and 10% through the floor.
 Insulating your loft, attic or flat roof is a simple and effective way to reduce heat loss and reduce your heating bills.

 Electric radiators